 Nudging Your Career Forward (Part 1)

 Did you know that according to Glassdoor January is the month people look to change jobs or careers?
 To support that view, a report from the London School of Business and Finance, reveals that almost half of all workers in the UK want to reboot a stagnant career.
-So after the year we have all had, is it time to take stock and to try nudging your career forward in 2021?
+So after the year we have all had, is it time to take stock and try nudging your career forward in 2023?

 The bald statistics